NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/FHIR-Assets/All-Assets/Profiles/Medications/Further-Information.page.md

 <h5><ins>Further information</ins></h5>

 <p>This element is a CodeableConcept.
 The element may include more than one code for the medication and/or more than one text description.
 Consumers are strongly advised to use the original term text as the primary text displayed to the end user (patient / citizen).
-For more information on 'Processing data from a CodeableConcept', specifically section 'Original term text' then please visit -
+For more information on 'Processing data from a CodeableConcept', specifically section 'Original term text' visit -

 https://simplifier.net/guide/uk-core-implementation-guide/Home/Guidance/CodeableConcept-Guidance?version=1.0.0-pre-release</p>